johann-solo/oliveandmango.github.io/_posts/blog/2017-02-28-stew-sweet-potato.md

 ### Ingredients

-* 1-2 lb of stewing beef cleaned, fat and grizzle removed, and seasoned with green seasoning and a couple of tbsps of Worcestershire sauce for at least an hour but overnight is better
+* 1-2 lb of stewing beef cleaned, fat and grizzle removed, and seasoned with <span class="highlight">[green seasoning](http://oliveandmango.com/green-seasoning)</span> and a couple of tbsps of Worcestershire sauce for at least an hour but overnight is better
 * 2 tbsp brown sugar/Demerara
 * 2 tbsp cooking oil
 * 1 large carrot peeled and sliced